'We can eradicate coronavirus': Ramaphosa on 500,000 Covid-19 cases

 “Our recovery rate is currently around 68%.
 Our case fatality rate — which is the number of deaths as a proportion of confirmed cases — remains at 1.6%, significantly lower than the global average.

-"While South Africa has the fifth highest number of total Covid-19 cases globally, we have only the 36th highest number of deaths as a proportion of the population.
-For this, we are grateful to the work of our health professionals and the innovative treatments they have pioneered," he said.
+“While SA has the fifth-highest number of total Covid-19 cases globally, we have only the 36th-highest number of deaths as a proportion of the population.
+For this, we are grateful to the work of our health professionals and the innovative treatments they have pioneered,” he said.

 While there were “promising signs”, he said South Africans had to stay vigilant.